 Special skills are: Passing and Rebounding

 Rebounding - This skill will help a player get rebounds (both in offense and defense).
-It will be very important for you to discover a player that has a high Jump skill because this will help you get more offensive rebounds and also decrease your opponent's offensive rebounds.
+It will be very important for you to discover a player who has a considerable jump skill because this will help you get more offensive rebounds, as well as decrease your opponent's offensive rebounds.

 Passing - Pass represents a player’s ability to accurately pass the ball.
-A player that has high passing skill will choose good solutions in offense and help the player that is on the receiving end of the pass to get a better position for a shoot.
+A player that has a considerable passing skill will choose good solutions in offense and help a player who is on the receiving end of the pass to get a better position for a shot.

-*Special skills are non trainable skills and they are also hidden.
-Since these skills are hidden they have to be rather discovered or recognized through statistics or watching games.
-Hidden skills are individual for every player and they develop on their own based on the player’s talent as the player ages.
+*Special skills are non-trainable skills and they are also hidden.
+Since these skills are hidden they have to be rather discovered or recognized through statistics or by watching games.
+Hidden skills are individual for every player and they develop on their own based on the player’s talent as he ages.

-*All players also have experienceand players that have more experience will benefit from it, the more experience a player has the better he will play.
+* *All players have experience as well, and players who have more experience will benefit from it, the more experience a player has, the better he will play..

 Experience increases based on how many minutes a player has played and it is not the same for League matches and Friendly matches.
-For Friendly games experience is 1/3 of the normal experience.
+Experience is 1/3 of the normal experience in Friendly Games.

 In order for experience to increase from 0 to 1 a player needs to have 300 League minutes played.
-For every next level of experience the player needs more minutes played than for the previous one.
+For every next level of experience a player needs to have more minutes played than for the previous one.

 0 -> 1 300 (300 in total league minutes played)